-÷ Value as a percent of net assets

-Value as a percent of net assets Preferred and common stock, warrants, and equity interests are generally non-income producing.
-Interest rate PRIME represents 5.50% at December 31, 2018.
-Daily LIBOR, 1-month LIBOR and 12-month LIBOR represent 2.39%, 2.52%, 2.80% and 3.01%, respectively, at December 31, 2018.
-Gross unrealized appreciation, gross unrealized depreciation, and net unrealized depreciation for federal income tax purposes totaled \$39.6 million, \$158.7 million and \$119.1 million, respectively.
-The tax cost of investments is \$2.0 billion.
-Except for warrants in 37 publicly traded companies and common stock in 21 publicly traded companies, all investments are restricted at December 31, 2018 and were valued at fair value using Level 3 significant unobservable inputs as determined in good faith by the Bard of Directors.
+- Value as a percent of net assets - (1) Preferred and common stock, warrants, and equity interests are generally non-income producing. - (2) Interest rate PRIME represents 4.75% at December 31, 2019.
+1-month LIBOR, 3-month LIBOR, and 12-month LIBOR represent, 1.76%, 1.91%, and 2.00%, respectively, at December 31, 2019. - (3) Gross unrealized appreciation, gross unrealized depreciation, and net unrealized depreciation for federal income tax purposes totaled \$70.3 million, \$144.1 million, and \$73.8 million, respectively.
+The tax cost of investments is \$2.4 billion. - (4) Except for warrants in 35 publicly traded companies and common stock in 25 publicly traded companies, all investments are restricted at December 31, 2019 and were valued at fair value using Level 3 significant unobservable inputs as determined in good faith by the Company's board of directors (the "Board of Directors").
 No unrestricted securities of the same issuer are outstanding.
-The Company uses the Standard Industrial Code for classifying the industry grouping of its portfolio companies.
-(3) (4)

-Non-U.S. company or the company's principal place of business is outside the United States.
-Affiliate investment as defined under the 1940 Act in which Hercules owns at least 5% but generally less than 25% of the company's voting securities.
-(6)

-Control investment as defined under the 1940 Act in which Hercules owns at least 25% of the company's voting securities or has greater than 50% representation on its board.
-Debt is on non-accrual status at December 31, 2018, and is therefore considered non-income producing.
-Note that at December 31, 2018, only the \$11.0 million PIK loan is on non-accrual for the Company's debt investment in Tectura Corporation

-Denotes that all or a portion of the debt investment is convertible debt.
-(9)

-(10) Indicates assets that the Company deems not "qualifying assets" under section 55(a) of 1940 Act.
-Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets.
-Denotes that all or a portion of the debt investment secures the notes offered in the Debt Securitization (as defined in Note 4).

-(12) (13) Denotes that all or a portion of the debt investment is pledged as collateral under the Wells Facility (as defined in Note 4).
-Denotes that all or a portion of the debt investment is pledged as collateral under the Union Bank Facility (as defined in Note 4).

-Denotes that all or a portion of the debt investment principal includes accumulated PIK interest and is net of repayments.
-Denotes that all or a portion of the investment in this portfolio company is held by HT III, the Company's wholly owned SBIC subsidiary.
-(15)
+The Company uses the Standard Industrial Code for classifying the industry grouping of its portfolio companies - Non-U.S. company or the company's principal place of business is outside the United States.
+(5) - Affiliate investment as defined under the Investment Company Act of 1940, as amended, (the "1940 Act") in which Hercules owns at least 5% but generally less than 25% of the company's voting securities.
+(6) - Control investment as defined under the 1940 Act in which Hercules owns at least 25% of the company's voting securities or has greater than 50% representation on its board. - (8) Debt is on non-accrual status at December 31, 2019, and is therefore considered non-income producing.
+Note that only the PIK portion is on non-accrual for the Company's debt investments in Solar Spectrum Holdings LLC (p.k.a.
+Sungevity, Inc.), and Tectura Corporation. - Denotes that all or a portion of the debt investment is convertible debt. - (10) Indicates assets that the Company deems not "qualifying assets" under section 55(a) of 1940 Act.
+Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets. - (11) Denotes that all or a portion of the debt investment secures the notes offered in the Debt Securitization (as defined in Note 4). - Denotes that all or a portion of the debt investment is pledged as collateral under the Wells Facility (as defined in Note 4).
+(12) - (13)Denotes that all or a portion of the debt investment is pledged as collateral under the Union Bank Facility (as defined in Note 4). - Denotes that all or a portion of the debt investment principal includes accumulated PIK interest and is net of repayments.

-(16) (17) Denotes that the fair value of the Company's total investments in this portfolio company represent greater than 5% of the Company's total assets at December 31, 2018.
-Denotes that there is an unfunded contractual commitment available at the request of this portfolio company at December 31, 2018.
-Refer to Note 10.

-(18) Denotes unitranche debt with first lien "last-out" senior secured position and security interest in all assets of the portfolio company whereby the "last-out" portion will be subordinated to the "first-out" portion in a liquidation, sale or other disposition.

-(19) Denotes second lien senior secured debt.
+Denotes that all or a portion of the investment in this portfolio company is held by HT III, the Company's wholly owned small business investment company, or SBIC, subsidiary.
+(14) - (15) - Denotes that the fair value of the Company's total investments in this portfolio company represent greater than 5% of the Company's total net assets at December 31, 2019. - (17)Denotes that there is an unfunded contractual commitment available at the request of this portfolio company at December 31, 2019.
+Refer to Note 10. - Denotes unitranche debt with first lien "last-out" senior secured position and security interest in all assets of the portfolio company whereby the "last-out" portion will be subordinated to the "first-out" portion in a (18)liquidation, sale or other disposition. - (19)Denotes second lien senior secured debt.